-Figure 1: Ill-defined regions of mass-like signal abnormality in the right corona radiata and parietal subcortical white matter.
-Notice the T1 iso- to slightly hypointense signal (top row left) with corresponding FLAIR hyperintensity (top row right).
-There is faint, DWI hyperintense mildly reduced diffusivity (middle row) associated with the aforementioned lesions corresponding to areas of peripheral mildly nodular enhancement (bottom row left).
-The right corona radiata lesion that closely approximates the ependyma of the right lateral ventricle has a characteristic “eccentric target sign” where there is an eccentric enhancing nodule within cavity (bottom row left).
-While not a specific sign, it can help narrow your differential.
-Additionally, there is faint hypointense signal on the SWI image (bottom row right) representing focal hemorrhage.
-This can be helpful to distinguish from non-treated lymphoma.
-If further differentiation is needed between toxoplasmosis and lymphoma, a thallium nuclear medicine scan can be helpful.
+Figure 1: Ill-defined regions of masslike signal abnormality in the right corona radiata and parietal subcortical white matter.
+Notice the T1 isointense to slightly hypointense signal (top left) with corresponding FLAIR hyperintensity (top right).
+There is faint, DWI-hyperintense, mildly reduced diffusivity (middle left and middle right) associated with the aforementioned lesions corresponding to areas of peripheral mildly nodular enhancement (bottom left).
+(Bottom Left) The right corona radiata lesion that closely approximates the ependyma of the right lateral ventricle has a characteristic “eccentric target sign,” an eccentric enhancing nodule within the cavity.
+Although not a specific sign, it can help narrow the differential.
+(Bottom Right) In addition, there is faint hypointense signal on SWI representing focal hemorrhage, which can be helpful in distinguishing toxoplasmosis from nontreated lymphoma.
+If further differentiation between toxoplasmosis and lymphoma is needed, a thallium nuclear medicine scan can be helpful.

 - Opportunistic protozoan infection cause by Toxoplasma gondii

-- Most common CNS opportunistic infection in AIDS patients
+- Most common CNS opportunistic infection in patients with AIDS

-- Toxoplasma gondii is an obligate intracellular protozoan that exists in three forms
+- Toxoplasma gondii is an obligate intracellular protozoan that exists in 3 forms

 - Headache, malaise, fever, and possible seizures

-- 3-10% of AIDS patients have CNS toxoplasmosis
+- 3% to 10% of patients with AIDS have CNS toxoplasmosis

 - Modality specific